 - Stabilisers (mostly in the 400 range), which maintain the even dispersal of substances in foods such as ice cream.

 Thickeners (including vegetable gums, which have code numbers mostly in the 400 range, and modified starches, which have code numbers in the 1000 range), which are used for foods such as thickened cream.

 The concern over artificial colours was fuelled by a UK government-funded study in 2010, which concluded that a mixture of colourings and the preservative sodium benzoate (211) could be linked to increased hyperactivity in some children.

 The colours studied were tartrazine (102), quinoline yellow (104), sunset yellow FCF (110), carmoisine (122), ponceau 4R (124) and allura red AC (129).

-The Food Standards Agency, the British food regulator, is encouraging food manufacturers to find alternatives to these colours and reports that some manufacturers and retailers in the UK have already taken action to stop using them.
+The Food Standards Agency, the British food regulator, encourages food manufacturers to find alternatives to these colours and reports that some manufacturers and retailers in the UK have since taken action to stop using them.

 Within the EU, foods containing these colours are now labelled with a mandatory warning: "May have an adverse effect on activity and attention in children."